 What happens to silicone in the environment then?
 Well, it just stays there.

 The fact that silicone won’t breakdown easily is also a hidden benefit.
 It means that it won’t break down into smaller pieces in the way that plastic breaks down into microplastics and leaches into the environment.
 As we’ve learnt, silicone is non-toxic so even if it does find its way into nature, which of course is far from ideal, it won’t cause any environmental impacts to the ecosystem.

 The flip side of this is that silicone can stay in the environment for hundreds of years without much of anything happening.
 It will very slowly oxidise and become less flexible and more brittle.

-The most obvious issue on the surface with silicone comes when the product is no longer needed.
-As silicone is not biodegradable and is not widely recycled, options for the consumer of an eco-friendly disposal are difficult.
+The most obvious issue with silicone comes when the product is no longer needed.

 Hopefully this in-depth look has given you a better insight into the world of silicone for you to make your own judgement call on how eco-friendly silicone is.

 If you liked that, you might be interested to read…